SkepticMystic/breadcrumbs-test-vault/README.md

 This vault is used to test [Breadcrumbs](https://github.com/SkepticMystic/breadcrumbs) and its features.

-Tests are grouped uinto folder, with all the required notes inside.
+Tests are grouped into folder, with all the required notes inside.
 Generally, the `index.md` note is where you can check if the test is working as expected.

 ## Setup